 In-app purchases were the first feature introduced by WeChat in order to generate revenue.
 More than a year ago, Tencent introduced stickers you had to pay for.
 Later on, games were introduced on the Chinese version of the platform in order to generate even steadier sales.
 When we consider the high profitability of games like Candy Crush and the ease of promoting games through WeChat (a lot of companies are already doing so – we posted an article about Asia Innovations yesterday), this will obviously be a profitable business for Tencent.

-During the previous Chinese new year, WeChat started creating buzz with “red enveloppes” (红包) that people could share in friends groups and which would randomly split gift-money between group memebrs.
-WeChat later started promoting very aggressively its cab-booking function, “Didi dache” (滴滴打车), by offering huge discounts both to the cab drivers and to the passengers.
+During the previous Chinese new year, WeChat started creating a buzz with “red envelopes” (红包) that people could share in friends groups and which would randomly split gift-money between-group members.
+WeChat later started promoting very aggressively its cab-booking function, “Didi dance” (滴滴打车), by offering huge discounts both to the cab drivers and to the passengers.
 Tencent then introduced “WeChat stores” (微信小店) to enable service public accounts to sell products directly to customers through WeChat.

 Through this payment system and stores, WeChat is becoming a serious competitor to Alibaba as mobile e-commerce is booming in China (growth of mobile e-commerce in China is expected to be 68% this year, against 28% for non-mobile e-commerce).

 Alipay paved the way for WeChat: as customers start storing more and more money into their electronic wallets, the next step is to provide them with financial services.
 Alipay is already offering outstanding interest rates for its users, and WeChat is a close follower.
 Blurring the boundaries between e-commerce, social networks, and banking institutions, such services are showing the extent to which China can be a place for worldwide innovation.